lnalborczyk/shiny_DDM/README.md

-# An interactive visualisation of the Wiener drift diffusion model
+# An interactive visualisation of the Wiener drift diffusion model (in progress)

 ## Description